forfudan/MojoMiji/src/docs/basic/functions.md

 In Python, some people use the terms "arguments" and "parameters" interchangeably.
 Some people may distinguish them by saying that "parameters" are the variables that are defined in the function (from the perspective of the inner scope, the callee), while "arguments" are the values that are passed into a function (from the perspective of the outer scope, the caller).

-In Mojo, we reserve the term "parameter" for other purposes (e.g., meta-programming).
-Thus, we use the term "argument" to refer to both the values that are passed into a function and the variables that are defined in the function itself.
+In Mojo, we reserve the term "parameter" for other purposes (we will cover this in Chapter [Parametrization](../advanced/parameterization.md) later) and use the term "argument" to refer to both the values that are passed into a function and the variables that are defined in the function itself.

-So, as a new Magician, you should stop using the term "parameter" to refer to the names that appeared between the parentheses after the function name, if you do not want to cause confusion.
-Just call them "arguments".
+Thus, as a new Magician, you should stop using the term "parameter" to refer to something that you do in Python.
+Just call the things within parentheses "arguments" no matter they are in a function declaration or a function call.
+This will help you to avoid confusion in the future.

 :::